top of page

 • Active Learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements

-• Creating and Thinking Critically - children have and develop their own ideas, make links bewteen ideas, and develop strategies for doing things
+• Creating and Thinking Critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 Assessment